antipaeorg1/prooviAPI/front/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, (package.json file) you can run:

 1.To build up application
 ### `npm run install`